fanbyprinciple/hands_on_ml/chapter_6/readme.md

     the gini impurity measure is used by default but you can select entropy measure also, by setting criterion hyperparameter.

-    Entropy comes from information theiry and is 0 when all messages are identical. reduction in entropy is calledinformation gain. entropy favors balanced tree but most of the time its inconsequential.
+    Entropy comes from information theiry and is 0 when all messages are identical. reduction in entropy is called information gain. entropy favors balanced tree but most of the time its inconsequential.

 Regularisation Hyperparameter